 Building Resilience with the Hardiness Theory

 Let’s talk about the “hardiness theory,” which offers a practical framework for resilience.
-Developed by psychologist Suzanne Kobasa, this theory identifies three key traits—control, challenge, and commitment—that help us navigate stress and build resilience.
+The hardiness theory is a powerful model for cultivating resilience in the Executive Assistant role.
+Developed by psychologist Suzanne Kobasa, this theory identifies three key traits – control, challenge, and commitment – that help us navigate stress and build resilience.
+Understanding your work environment is key to enhancing resilience in the Executive Assistant role.

 Walking the Tightrope Together